Seeing through the smoke

 I remembered I'm all alone here,

-an old guy
+an old guy just able

 to stagger around the halls.